-For our LRRK2 program, which is subject to our collaboration agreement with Biogen, we license multiple patent families from Genentech directed to, among other things, DNL201, DNL151 (BIIB122) and other related compounds, which are expected to expire in 2031, not including any patent term adjustments and any patent term extensions.
-Furthermore, we own patent families that have projected expiration dates in 2038 or later, not accounting for any patent term adjustments and any patent term extensions.
-We also own two issued U.S. patents, which are expected to expire in 2037, not including any patent term adjustments and any patent term extensions, directed to the composition of matter of DNL151 (BIIB122) and methods of treatment using DNL151 (BIIB122), respectively, as well as pending patent applications in jurisdictions outside the U.S.
+Our LRRK2 program is subject to our collaboration agreement with Biogen.
+For this program, we license multiple patent families from Genentech directed to, among other things, DNL201, BIIB122/DNL151 and other related compounds, which are expected to expire in 2031, not including any patent term adjustments and any patent term extensions.
+Furthermore, we own additional patent families that have projected expiration dates in 2038 or later, not accounting for any patent term adjustments and any patent term extensions related to the LRRK2 program.
+We also own a patent family that includes three issued U.S. patents, which are expected to expire in 2037, not including any patent term adjustments and any patent term extensions, directed to the composition of matter of BIIB122/DNL151 and methods of treatment using BIIB122/DNL151, respectively, as well as pending patent applications and granted patents in jurisdictions outside the U.S.